necolas/react-native-web/packages/react-native-web-docs/src/pages/docs/apis/app-registry.md

 The initial props passed to the root component.
 {% endcall %}

+{% call macro.prop('mode', '"concurrent" | "legacy"') %}
+Default is 'concurrent'.
+Setting to 'legacy' will make the app will behave as if it’s running React 17.
+{% endcall %}

 {% call macro.prop('rootTag', 'HTMLElement') %}
 The native element into which the application is rendered.
 {% endcall %}